Washington Square Park: Cultural importance

+New York University

+New York University, which has many of its "main campus" (of sorts, considering its urban location) buildings surrounding the park, once held its main graduation ceremonies in the park, before changing their locations to Radio City Music Hall in Manhattan and Yankee Stadium in the Bronx, mostly to accommodate the large numbers of students graduating from the university each year; nevertheless, even long after Washington Square lost the privilege of hosting said ceremonies, every year, the newest undergraduate/graduate students graduating from the university have (unofficially) celebrated the occasion within the park, both before and after the ceremonies.

 Performers and entertainers

 The presence of street performers has been one of the defining characteristics of Washington Square Park.
 For many years, people visiting the park have mingled with the buskers, performers, musicians, and poets.
 Because of a change in policy on a 2010 rule that involved artists, the new ruling that was to come in on May 8, 2013, would involve entertainers.
 This could mean that performers could be fined $250 for the first offense and up to $1,000 for further violations.
 The 2010 rule on which the 2013 ruling was based stated that artists could not sell within 50 feet of a monument or five feet from any bench or fence.

 Some holiday traditions in the park date back to 1924.
 Each December, the park is home to an annual tree-lighting ceremony as well as a Christmas Eve sing-along with carolers and festive music.
-Also, the Washington Square Music Festival, which began in 1953, has brought chamber music concerts to park-goers every summer.
+The Washington Square Music Festival, which began in 1953, has brought chamber music concerts to park-goers every summer.